-When a child starts nursery/reception, the teacher assesses their pencil grip and records this on the class EYFS tracker.
+When a child starts nursery/reception, the teacher assesses their pencil grip and records this on the class EYFS excel pencil grip tracker.
 This identifies which children need support with their gross/fine motor skills.
 The data is analysed and then this information is updated on the journey to date document.
-As well as the EYFS tracker, staff also update the pencil grip sheet in the back of each child's child-initiated writing book in nursery and their guided writing book in reception.
+As well as the EYFS tracker, staff also update the pencil grip sheet in the front of each child's child-initiated writing book in nursery and reception.
 This assessment also includes letter formation.
 This pencil grip and letter formation assessment is completed Aut1, Aut 2, Spring 2 and Summer 2.
 This information is then passed onto Year 1 staff during the transition meeting.
+Pencil grip assessments will also be added to Tapestry with a photo of the different stages to support parents/carers at home.

-New starters will need a pencil grip assessment and to be added to the pencil grip tracker.
+New starters will need a pencil grip assessment and to be added to the pencil grip excel tracker.